vitorgalvao/watch-list-workflow/README.md

 Play and manage local media and streams

-<a href='https://alfred.app/workflows/vitor/watch-list'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/watch-list'>⤓ Install on the Alfred Gallery</a>

 ## Usage